 - Export License – This document is necessary only for regulated products such as alcohol, tobacco, firearms, and others.

 - Cargo Control Number – For easy identification of goods.

 When you work with FreightCenter, we make cross-border shipping seamless and timely for all parties involved.
 Whether your shipment is fresh, frozen, specialized or dry cargo, FreightCenter has you covered.
 We can offer special services to accommodate even the most high-maintenance freight.
 Our partnerships with carriers and cross-border freight companies offer you exclusive advantages:

 - Assisted paperwork preparation for the customs clearance for your goods

 - Real-time tracking of your shipment from pick-up to delivery

 - Experienced freight agents on-call ready to answer any questions you may have

 Several additional shipping options include:

-It’s easy to get started.
-Just provide us the dimensions and weight, and we provide you a quote!
+Starting your freight shipping journey with FreightCenter is easy.
+Just provide us the dimensions and weight of your shipment and we’ll provide you a quote!
 It’s as simple as that.

 Let us know if your freight requires any additional services or shipping accessorials.
 Not sure?
 Ask your agent by calling 844-212-7447.
 They’ll be able to help you determine if your freight shipment will require a liftgate, dry van or refrigeration.Get a Freight Shipping Quote